GriffithUniLibrary/research-data-management/content/6-eResearch.md

 {% include figure.html img="2022-08-data-storage.jpg" alt="File and folder images" caption="eResearch services" width="100%" %}

+The role of eResearch within research data management is in the collcetion and analysis and usage of the data collected.
-- Consult on IT needs for grants,  Discuss privacy, security and feasibility
+Ereserach is also available to consult on IT needs for grants,privacy, security and feasibility of the data analysis.

-- Investigate possible software options not already offered at Griffith; Collect data through surveys, Learn to analyze using R or Python, Utilize High performance computing, Large data transfers
+Eresearch can help you investigate possible software options not already offered at Griffith;

+ Learn to analyze using R or Python, Utilize High performance computing, Large data transfers

 - Data Storage - Version control for your workflow
 - Publishing your open data -  analysis and workflows